Online age verification laws by country: Oceania

-Australia

-In December 2024, Australia passed the Online Safety Amendment, which requires social media companies such Facebook, Snapchat, TikTok and X (Formerly Twitter) to take reasonable steps to prohibit minors under 16 from owning accounts.
-YouTube was originally excluded, however was later included, and it's also unclear on how age verification will be done under the ban, as a trial for age verification found there were no barriers in implementing age verification.
-However, the eSafety Commissioner said in the most recent report that age verification isn't required and that the law would take effect in steps.
-Companies that don't comply can be fined up to 50 million AUD and is enforced by the eSafety Commissioner.
-The ban is expected to take effect on 10 December 2025.
+Fiji

+The Fiji Minister for Information, Lynda Tabuya, and the Fiji Minister for Communication, Ioane Naivalurua, have launched a task force to study the effects of international laws on social media age restrictions and to possibly propose prohibiting those under 16 from social media within the country.
+However, they have stated that such a bill would not be introduced to the Parliament of Fiji without public consultation first.

 Papua New Guinea

-In October 2025 the government of Papua New Guinea approved its 2025 social media policy which including's a plan to require users in Papua New Guinea to verify their age to prove they are 14 years old or older to access social media platforms such as TikTok or Instagram, the age verification is done via SevisPass digital ID.
+In October 2025, the government of Papua New Guinea approved its 2025 social media policy, which included a plan to require users in Papua New Guinea to verify their age to prove they are 14 years old or older to access social media platforms such as TikTok or Instagram.
+The age verification will be done via the use of a "SevisPass" digital ID.
 Platforms must also set up locations in the country and be closely monitored for supposed harmful content.
-The Government claims the reason for the policy is crackdown on fake news and scams, however the policy has been criticized for potentially limiting free speech.
+The government claims that the reason for this policy is to curtail online abuse, fake news and scams.
+However, it has been criticized for potentially limiting free speech.

 New Zealand

-In inspiration of Australia's Online Safety Amendment, the Nationals Party of New Zealand along with the Prime Minister of New Zealand Christopher Luxon introduced the Social Media (Age-Restricted Users) Bill in May 2025 which just like its Australian counterpart bans social media accounts for children under 16, however unlike its counterpart its fines aren't so large with the maximum fine that can be imposed being 2 million NZD (1.2 million USD).
+In inspiration of Australia's Online Safety Amendment, the National Party of New Zealand, along with the Prime Minister of New Zealand, Christopher Luxon, introduced the Social Media (Age-Restricted Users) Bill in May 2025, which, just like its Australian counterpart, bans social media accounts for children under 16, with the maximum fine that can be imposed being 2 million NZD.
+This bill has been placed on a pause following consideration of wide regulation change.

+On 24 August 2026, Christopher Luxon announced that social media use for children under 16 would be banned.
+Alongside this, the Online Safety (Minimum Age and Child Safety Risk Assessment) Bill was introduced to the House of Representatives the same day.
+This bill, like the Australian social media ban, requires social media services such as YouTube and Facebook to take reasonable steps to check that users are over the age of 16.
+Penalties for not complying would be up to 10% of a company's global revenue.
+However, it has faced opposition from ACT and New Zealand First.